AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/clone-a-program.md

    ![](assets/choosefolderclone.png)

-1. Add an optional description, then click **Create**.
+1. Add an optional description, then click **[!UICONTROL Create]**.
 Look how quickly you were able to create a new program with all its assets ready to go!

    ![](assets/createclone.png)